k-huynh/khcraft/README.md

 - removed level requirements for general enchantments (since there isnt really a notion of 'levels' (yet) for general skills)
 - NOTE: partial issue regarding resultset queries when checking for incompatible enchantments; not sure if it poses any functional risks though
 - realistically i should be creating wrapper classes for stuff like enchantments and custom items but im lazy :) maybe one day i'll do it
+- note: the anvil repair cap will apply to any anvil transaction; i didnt think this would be much of an issue though since you cant enchant equipment with books anyways since they'll disappear when you close the inventory screen
+- note: the anvil repair cap technically will reach a limit at some stage (after 32 repairs I believe) -- is this a problem?
+I do have alternative solutions in mind if it is
+- note: since we now have the requirement of an elytra being equipped for hover item to work, it won't check if you're allowed to fly (yet) if you put the hover item in your off hand, then equip your elytra by right clicking on the item when its in your hotbar -- i can fix this but just a note for now since i dont think its gamebreaking